Bicuspid Aortic Valve: Symptoms, Diagnosis & Treatment Options

 To help you visualize what this valvular disorder might look like, please review the picture below.
 As you can see, there are only two leaflets in this valve.
 (It should also be noted that this valve is severely calcified with calcium deposits shown acoss the surface of the leaflets.)

 If you were recently diagnosed with a BAV, please know that you are not alone.
 This is one of the most common forms of heart valve disease.
-According to reports, this congenital heart defect impacts 1% to 2% of the general population.
+According to the Bluhm Cardiovascular Institute at Northwestern Medicine, this congenital heart defect impacts 1% to 2% of the general population.
 Like other congenital issues, BAVs are formed during pregnancy when two aortic leaflets fuse together.

 Why Are Bicuspid Aortic Valves Problematic?